 The Media and Entertainment Law Review: Brazil

-Brazil is the biggest media and entertainment market in South America and, as an emerging country, it is expected that its entertainment industry will grow even more.
-Most of the population is ascending to middle class, which increases the consumption of cultural content.
+Brazil is the biggest media and entertainment market in South America and, as an emerging country, its entertainment industry is expected to grow even more.
+Increasingly, most of the population could be characterised as middle class, which is reflected in increased consumption of cultural content.

 The growth in the media and entertainment sector is likely to be boosted by an increase in internet access across the country.
 Although Brazil is frequently ranked as one of the countries with the largest number of internet users in the world, a large part of its population has yet to be connected, creating business opportunities with space to grow.

-In this vibrant scenario, a regulatory overhaul is much needed, especially with regard to copyright under the new technologies.
+In this vibrant scenario, a regulatory overhaul is much needed, especially with regard to copyright in relation to the new technologies.

 Legal and regulatory framework

-The Brazilian audiovisual industry is regulated by the National Film Agency (Ancine), a regulatory agency that, since 2019, reports to the Ministry of Tourism (after a ministerial reorganisation by the current administration).
-The cinema, home video, broadcasting and pay-TV market segments fall within the scope of Ancine's authority.
+The Brazilian audiovisual industry is regulated by the National Film Agency (Ancine), a regulatory agency that has since 2019 reported to the Ministry of Tourism (following a ministerial reorganisation by the current administration).
+The cinema, home video, broadcasting and pay television (pay TV) market segments fall within the scope of Ancine's authority.
 Ancine has made efforts in past years to include other segments under its authority, such as video games and video on demand, but these market segments remain unregulated.

-Audiovisual industry players within the regulated market segments are subject to several different legal frameworks depending on their business.
+Audiovisual industry market participants within the regulated market segments are subject to several different legal frameworks, depending on their business.
 For instance, free-to-air broadcasters are subject to a legal framework of laws mostly dating from the 1960s and require a licence from the executive branch to operate broadcasting business, as well as a licence from the National Telecommunications Agency (Anatel) to use spectrum.
-Production and programming activities are under the scope of Ancine's authority.
-Pay-TV networks are regulated by Ancine under a 2011 statute that defines a set of activities connected to this service (production, programming, packaging and distribution).
-Pay-TV distribution activities are considered a telecommunications service and, therefore, are also under the scope of authority of Anatel.
+Production and programming activities are within the scope of Ancine's authority.
+Pay TV networks are regulated by Ancine under a 2011 statute that defines a set of activities connected to this service (production, programming, packaging and distribution).
+Pay TV distribution activities are considered a telecommunications service and, therefore, also fall within the scope of Anatel's authority.

-Tax incentives and local content quotas are important aspects of the audiovisual regulatory framework aimed at spurring on the local industry's development.
+Tax incentives and local content quotas are important aspects of the audiovisual regulatory framework aimed at spurring on local industry development.

 The rights of freedom of expression and freedom of the press are provided by the Federal Constitution.
-Federal statutes regulate specific matters, such as the Right of Reply Act and the Information Access Act, which regulates access to government authorities' information.
-The Internet Act provides a legal framework for the online environment, with provisions that address, among other issues, net neutrality and liability for third-party content on the internet.
+Federal statutes regulate specific matters, such as the Right of Reply Law2 and the Information Access Law,3 which regulates access to government authority information.
+The Internet Law4 provides a legal framework for the online environment, with provisions that address, among other issues, net neutrality and liability for third-party content on the internet.

-The Federal Constitution also provides for intellectual property rights, which are also regulated by international treaties to which Brazil is a signatory, and specific federal legislation, including the Industrial Property Act and the Copyright Act.
+The Federal Constitution also provides for intellectual property rights, which are also regulated by international treaties to which Brazil is a signatory and specific federal legislation, including the Industrial Property Law5 and the Copyright Law.6

 Free speech and media freedom